 A workspace specification defines the portion of the depot that can be accessed from that workspace and specifies where local copies of files in the depot are stored.
-This location is called the workspace (or client, in the Helix Core server command line interface).
+Users of P4V call this location the workspace.
+(Users of the he Helix Core server command line call this location the client.)

 A computer can contain multiple workspaces.
-A workspace is required if you intend to work with files when connecting to Helix server.
-You can connect using only host name and port, but you cannot exchange files unless you specify a workspace.
+Although P4V can connect to the server using only host name and port, a workspace is required to work with files that the Helix server manages.

 The mapping of depot files to local files is called the workspace view.
 If you are working with streams, the workspace view is generated by Helix server, based on the structure of the stream.
 If the structure of the stream changes, the workspace view is updated automatically.
 You cannot manually edit a stream's workspace view.
-If you use classic depots, you must define and maintain the workspace view manually.
+If you use a classic depot, a graph depot, or a hybrid workspace, you must define and maintain the workspace view manually.

-Helix server streams are "branches with brains," a containerized approach to managing bodies of related files such as codelines.
-Streams provide more guidance through complex steps of version control.
-If you work with streams, this affects the way you create depots, define client workspaces, and integrate changes between files.
-For more information about streams, see "Working with streams" on page 130.
+- Helix server streams provide structured branching for version control of related files, such as codelines.
+Stream affect the way you create depots, define client workspaces, and integrate changes between files.
+See "Working with streams" on page 141. - For information about graph depots and hybrid workspaces, see "Working with graph depots" on page 178.